 Mini golf.
 Putt putt.
 Goofy golf.
 Whatever you call it, we call it fun!
 Kick off spring with a family-friendly competition at a miniature golf course near Washington, DC.
 The closest course?
 The one in your own backyard!

 Mini Golf Course at East Potomac

-One of the oldest continually operating mini golf courses in the country, this place is on the National Record for Historic Places.
+One of the oldest continually operating mini golf courses in the country (and open year round!), this place is on the National Record for Historic Places.
 It opened in 1931, but don’t worry, it’s undergone renovations a few times since then.
 Situated between the Washington Channel and Potomac River, the course offers scenic views as well as a fun time.
-Note: Moms, dads and grandparents play for free on Mother’s Day, Father’s Day and Grandparents’ Day, respectively.
+Note: moms, dads and grandparents play for free on Mother’s Day, Father’s Day and Grandparents’ Day, respectively.

 Cost: $6 for ages 18 and under and 60 and older, $7 for adults 19 to 59

 Where: 972 Ohio Dr. SW

 Several of this government agency’s parks have courses to challenge growing golfers.
 Burke Lake Park’s course ($5 to $8) has clubs to fit kiddos as young as 2.
 Make a day of it and rent a canoe to take out on the lake or pair mini golf with a 10-minute ride on the mini train.
 Jefferson Falls Mini-Golf ($6 to $8) features waterfalls, while Oak Marr Mini-Golf ($5 to $8) sits near soccer fields and a nine-hole par three real course.

 Editor's note: Oak Marr is open year round.
 Burke Lake and Jefferson Falls will re-open April 2021.
 Lake Accotink Lucky Duck will re-open mid-June 2021.

 Cost: $5 to $9